polimi-ispl/overhead_norm_strategies/README.md

 ## Prerequisites
 In order to run our code, you need to:
 1. install [conda](https://docs.conda.io/en/latest/miniconda.html)
-2. create the `sar-dip-anonymization` environment using the *environment.yml* file
+2. create the `overhead-norm-strategies` environment using the *environment.yml* file
 ```bash
 conda env create -f envinroment.yml
 conda activate overhead-norm-strategies